Góra Świętej Anny (hill): Monastery

 The monastery buildings, at the top of the hill, are Baroque; the church was rebuilt in 1665 and the other buildings, which form a quadrangle on its south side, date to 1733–49.
-The main object of veneration by the pilgrims is a statue of St. Anne with the Virgin and Child carved out of lime wood above the main altar in the church, about 66 cm tall, which supposedly contains relics of the saint from the monastery of Ville near Lyons in France and is credited with miracles.
+The main object of veneration by the pilgrims is a statue of St. Anne with the Virgin and Child carved out of lime wood above the main altar in the church, about 66 cm tall, which supposedly contains relics of the saint from the monastery of Ville near Lyon in France and is credited with miracles.
 It is said to have been donated to the church by Nikolaus von Kochtitzky, a local nobleman, in 1560, and is dressed in cloth of gold with pearls.

 Outside the church is the Paradiesplatz (Paradise Square), a formal monastery garden laid out in 1804.
 Below the monastery there is a Calvary (a path between stations of the Passion of Christ) with 33 Baroque chapels as stations.
 This was specified in the will of Count Melchior Ferdinand von Gaschin, who thought the landscape of the Annaberg resembled that of Jerusalem and its surroundings; it was constructed under his nephew, Georg Adam von Gaschin, in 1700–09 to designs by Domenico Signo and partly rebuilt in 1764 and again in 1780–85, when the Holy Stairs were added to designs by Christoph Worbs.
 Georg Adam and Anton von Gaschin are buried in the crypt of the Cross Chapel and depicted larger than life on its central columns.
 In 1912 the Lourdes Grotto was added.